 By now, your baby may be smiling, laughing, and cooing.
-She's also growing fast.
-Her birth weight may have almost doubled.
+They are also growing fast.
+Their birth weight may have almost doubled.
 You'll probably have a lot of questions for your baby's doctor at this visit.

 Here's what to expect at your baby's 4-month checkup.